rocky-linux/documentation/docs/gemstones/docker.md

 sudo dnf -y install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-# Start the systemd docker service (dockerd) and enable it for automatric startup
+# Start and enable the systemd docker service (dockerd)

 Use the `systemctl` utility to configure the dockerd daemon to automatically startup with the next system reboot and simultanously start it for the current session.
 Type: